molobrakos/volvooncall/README.md

 Also contains an MQTT gateway for publishing information and bidirectional communication with e.g. Home Assistant.

+## system requirements

+ - At least python 3.6 or higher

+## how to use

 ```
 > voc --help
 Retrieve information from VOC